 After getting down to Falmouth, we saw a weather window to get to L’Aberwrach in France.
 On the passage, I got the Picture of the Year

-The trip through the Portsall passage between L’Aberwrach and the Chenal du Four was a highlight of the trip (see links on right).
+The trip through the Portsall passage between L’Aberwrach and the Chenal du Four was a highlight of the trip (see menu at the top of the page).
 During the night we had seen a wonderful moonpath, which I have recorded on flickr.
-Later, as we left Camaret, ourpassage through the Tas Des Pois was also recorded on video –
+Later, as we left Camaret, our passage through the Tas Des Pois was particularly interesting

 Already, it was so late in the season that we took the decision that we would not go beyond the Raz de Sein, but explore the Baie de Douarnenez and the islands.
 This worked out quite well, but the real break came when we saw a weather opportunity to go out to Lampaul on Ouessant.
 I wanted to see the lighthouse museum there, as well as see some of the great Ouessant lighthouses.

 On the way back we took a vedette trip out to Ile Vierge.
-It was exciting, and there is a link to a You Tube video of the trip on the right.
+It was exciting, (see menu at top of page)

 Our cruise was becoming a Tours des Phares, which became the title of the Log.